-- (13) In this case the competent Danish authorities considered that the non-discharge of the external Community transit operations concerned gave rise to a customs debt for which the firm was liable. - (14) With regard to the concept of error on the part of the competent authorities within the meaning of Article 220(2)(b), the following points must be made. - (15) In its judgment of 27 June 1991, the Court of Justice of the European Communities ruled that the legitimate expectations of the customs debtor should be protected under Article 5(2) of Regulation (EEC) No 1697/79 (the applicable provision before the entry into force of Article 220(2)(b) of Regulation (EEC) No 2913/92) only if the competent authorities themselves created the basis for those expectations.
+- (18) In its judgment of 27 June 1991,6 the Court of Justice of the European Communities ruled that the legitimate expectations of the customs debtor should be protected under Article 5(2) of Regulation (EEC) No 1697/79 (the applicable provision before the entry into force of Article 220(2)(b) of Regulation (EEC) No 2913/92) only if the competent authorities themselves created the basis for those expectations.
 The same judgment defines "competent customs authority" as any authority which, acting within the scope of its powers, furnishes information relevant to the recovery of customs duties.
-Therefore only errors that are attributable to acts of the competent authorities that furnished information relevant to the calculation of the duties and that could not reasonably have been detected by the customs duties. - (16) In this case, however, there can be no question of an error in the sense of an active error for a number of reasons. - (17) As regards the level of the comprehensive guarantee for the consignments, the following points should be made.
+Therefore only errors that are attributable to acts of the competent authorities that furnished information relevant to the calculation of the duties and that could not reasonably have been detected by the customs debtor confer entitlement to the waiver of post-clearance recovery of customs duties. - (19) In this case, however, there can be no question of an error in the sense of an active error for the following reasons. - (20) As regards the level of the comprehensive guarantee for the consignments, the following points should be made.
 Article 361(1) of the version of Regulation (EEC) No 2454/93 in force at the time provides that the amount of the guarantee must be set at a minimum of 30% of the duties and other charges payable.
 Article 361(2) of the version of Regulation (EEC) No 2454/93 in force at the time provides that the comprehensive guarantee is to be fixed at a level equal to the full amount of duties and other charges payable when three conditions are fulfilled.
 Firstly, the external Community transit operations must concern goods imported into the customs territory of the Community.
-Secondly, those goods must figure in the list in Annex 53 to

-Regulation (EEC) No 2454/93.
+Secondly, those goods must figure in the list in Annex 53 to Regulation (EEC) No 2454/93.
 Thirdly, they must have been the subject of specific information from the Commission concerning transit operations presenting increased risks of fraud, in particular pursuant to the provisions of Council Regulation (EEC) No 1468/81.
-The goods did fulfil these three conditions.
+The goods did fulfil these three conditions. - (21) However, under Article 361(2) of the version of Regulation (EEC) No 2454/93 in force at the time, the customs authorities had the right to set the level of the comprehensive guarantee for sensitive goods at 50% of the amount of the duties and other charges concerned for traders meeting certain conditions.
+In this case the guarantee certificate referred to in the version of Article 362(3) in force at the time had